yetichain/yeti-docs/docs/funding.md

 ### Don't you have tokens of the future blockchain for sale?

-No. Antofy is not a PoS blockchain that could be decentralized only through token distribution.
-All Antofy tokens will be distributed among validators when the blockchain is up and running.
+No. YETI is not a PoS blockchain that could be decentralized only through token distribution.
+All YETI tokens will be distributed among validators when the blockchain is up and running.

 ### How exactly will you raise funds?

-We need the Antofy blockchain decentralized as much as possible from the very beginning.
+We need the YETI blockchain decentralized as much as possible from the very beginning.
 To achieve that, we have launched the open public Pool.&#x20;

-### How much money do you need to build Antofy?
+### How much money do you need to build YETI?

 We are aiming for $1 000 000 to develop a blockchain.